What is stuttering?

 - have a family history of stuttering

-Electronic devices may also be used to treat stuttering.
-One type encourages your child to speak more slowly by playing back a distorted recording of his or her voice when he or she speaks quickly.
-Other devices are worn like hearing aids and create distracting background noise that is known to help reduce stuttering.
-Over time this type of device may become less effective.
+Electronic devices may be used to treat stuttering.
+One type encourages children to speak more slowly by playing back an altered recording of their voice when they speak quickly.
+Other devices are worn, like hearing aids, and they can create distracting background noise that’s known to help reduce stuttering.

-Creating a low-stress environment for your child can help to reduce stuttering.
-Support groups for parents and children also are available.
+Whether or not you decide to seek treatment, creating a low-stress environment can help reduce stuttering.
+Support groups for you and your child are also available.